Find a summary of programs to help with bills.

 Medical bills and debt

 - Save 65% on COBRA health insurance plans if you lose your job or health insurance.
+Most employers offer it.
 It assists the unemployed with medical needs.
-More.
+More on COBRA insurance.

 - Dental assistance can be obtained from clinics and centers in your state.
-Many offer a sliding fee scale, which means the dental care is offered at no cost or for free.
-More on clinics for dental care.
+Many offer a sliding fee scale, which means the care is offered at no cost or for free.
+More on clinics for free dental care.

 - Free community clinics are located in every state, and they provide either free or low cost medical and dental care to people of all backgrounds, regardless of their ability to pay the bills.
 More on community clinics.

 - Hospitals provide assistance with paying medical bills, offer charity programs, and provide free health care.
-Click here.
+Find how to get help paying hospital bills.

 - Loans from credit unions.
 Instead of choosing a payday loan, look into options like Stretch Pay loans.

 - Negotiate your hospital bills to receive lower rates and to save on health care expenses.

 - Medical bills.
-If you negotiate, studies show 90% success rate in reducing your bills for treatment and find other ways to save.
-More.
+Many non-profits and government programs offer financial help.
+If you negotiate, studies show 90% success rate in reducing your bills for treatment.
+There are also other ways to save, and find how to get help with medical bills.

 - Prescription drugs.
 Save up to 80% on what you pay for your medications.
-Continue.
+Save money on prescriptions.

 - Prescription drug medications.
-Find ways to get free prescription drug medications.
+Find ways to get free prescription drug medications from drug companies, charities, the government, and other agencies.

 Shopping (groceries, online, and everyday shopping)